dm-coding/sic-extension/README.md

 # Browser Support
 The extension was designed in Opera and works in both Chrome and Opera desktop editions.

-# Documentation and Furthur Information
+# Documentation and Further Information
 https://github.com/stormsaber/sic-extension

 # Licence